 - Publish something on the internet daily (every week day) for the first 90 days of the program.
 After the first 90 days you are free to decide if you want to continue this daily publication practice or not.
 The goal is to deepen your expertise and your ability to communicate it in the way that only high-frequency publication can.

 - Do everything you can to line up 3 online or IRL speaking engagements over the next year.
 The engagements can be podcast guest spots, local meetups with 3 drunk randos in the audience, or national-level conferences stuffed full of prospects for your services.
 I don't care which, you just have to reach out, line up, prepare for, and ultimately execute the talks.
-The goal is to become perceived as a world-class expert.
+The goal is to start doing what most experts do, which is speak about their expertise.

 - Formalize IP.
 Intellectual property for a business like yours is your expertise made usable by non-experts.
-You'll spend 3 months formalizing your IP through a variety of means.
+You'll spend 3 months formalizing your decision making tool and turning it into something that can be used without you present.

 Those five challenges are the core of this program because they represent the 80/20 sweet spot of building authority and economically valuable expertise.
 There's other stuff you can do to build this kind of rare, valuable expertise, but there are not other things that you must do.